-- The retention and conservation of original or authentic heritage window and door fabric is encouraged, rather than replacement (including sills, lintels, and other elements which are integral components to the window or door opening). - Where possible, conserve original shutters.
+- The retention and conservation of original or authentic heritage window and door fabric is encouraged, rather than replacement (including sills, lintels, and other elements which are integral components to the window or door opening); - Where possible, conserve original shutters.
 When introducing new shutters, ensure that they are appropriately proportioned to the window opening so as to be operable or to give the impression that they are operable. - Within the Historic Core conserve the form, patterning, proportion and rhythm of original or historic windows and doors and their openings. - If original or historic windows or doors are beyond "reasonable repair", replacements must complement the existing window and door openings and the architectural style and features of the building.
 This includes consideration for appropriate design, appropriate contemporary materials, size, proportion, glazing pattern and detailing.

-- When replacing original windows which are beyond reasonable repair, the use of natural materials (such as wood) rather than synthetic or composite materials is preferred.
-In some cases, composite or synthetic materials (such as fiberglass) may also be appropriate where it resembles the quality and character of original wood windows. - When introducing entirely new window or door openings, ensure that the size and proportions of the openings are compatible with the architectural style of the building and if possible, locate them away at facades of the building which are not visible from the public realm.
+When introducing entirely new window or door openings, ensure that the size and proportions of the openings are compatible with the architectural style of the building and if possible, locate them away at facades of the building which are not visible from the public realm;